a-rich/DJ-Tools/docs/tutorials/getting_started/configuration.md

 ## [Utils config][djtools.utils.config.UtilsConfig]
 * `AUDIO_BITRATE`: string representing the bitrate to write audio at e.g. `"320k"`
+* `AUDIO_DESTINATION`: path to where downloaded and / or exported files go to
 * `AUDIO_FORMAT`: string representing the file format write audio in e.g. `"mp3"`
-* `ADUIO_HEADROOM`: amount of headroom in decibels to leave when normalizing audio
+* `AUDIO_HEADROOM`: amount of headroom in decibels to leave when normalizing audio
 * `CHECK_TRACKS`: boolean flag to trigger checking the contents of the `beatcloud` (to identify redundancies)
 * `CHECK_TRACKS_FUZZ_RATIO`: the minimum Levenshtein similarity for indicating potential redundancies between Spotify playlists / local directories and the `beatcloud`
 * `CHECK_TRACKS_SPOTIFY_PLAYLISTS`: list of Spotify playlists to use with `CHECK_TRACKS` (must exist in `spotify_playlists.yaml`)